nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd student in the major book.
 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

+### <span id='feature-addgroup'> Adding a group: `filter` <span>
+Adds a tutorial/lab/recitation group to be assigned on students later.
+Format: `addgroup g/[GROUP NAME]`
+* Adds a group with a given group name
+* The group name must be prefixed by TUT/LAB/REC, followed by two digits.

+Examples
+* `addgroup g/LAB12` Adds a lab numbered 12.

 ### <span id='feature-mail'> Mail broadcast : `mail` <span>